RealDeuce/bfrd-obsidian/Monsters/Monsters/Weretiger.md

   - name: Multiattack (Humanoid or Hybrid Form Only).
     desc: "The weretiger makes four Claw or Scimitar attacks, or it makes four Longbow attacks.
 It can replace one attack with a Bite attack, provided it is in the appropriate form."
   - name: Bite (Tiger or Hybrid Form Only).
     desc: "*Melee Weapon Attack:* +5 to hit, reach 5 ft., one target.  *Hit:* 8 (1d10 + 3) piercing damage.
-If the target is a Humanoid, it must succeed on a DC 13 CON save or be cursed with the weretiger lycanthropy curse (see Curse of Lycanthropy sidebar)."
+If the target is a Humanoid, it must succeed on a DC 13 CON save or be cursed with the weretiger [[../../Running the Game/Environmental Hazard Descriptions/Curse Descriptions#Curse of Lycanthropy|lycanthropy curse]]."
   - name: Claw (Tiger or Hybrid Form Only).
     desc: "*Melee Weapon Attack:* +5 to hit, reach 5 ft., one target.  *Hit:* 7 (1d8 + 3) slashing damage."
   - name: Scimitar (Humanoid or Hybrid Form Only).